 - The Penguins of Madagascar: Roger is a sewer gator who is good friends with the penguins.

 - Phineas and Ferb: Candace fights one in "Fireside Girls Jamboree" to get a "wrestling an alligator in a sewer patch".

 Candace: Alligator, you're goin' down!

-- Leatherhead in most incarnations of Teenage Mutant Ninja Turtles is an alligator who ended up in the city sewers and was exposed to the same mutagen as the turtles, resulting in him growing into Lizard Folk and becoming sapient.
+- Teenage Mutant Ninja Turtles: In most incarnations of the show, Leatherhead is an alligator who ended up in the city sewers and was exposed to the same mutagen as the turtles, resulting in him growing into Lizard Folk and becoming sapient.

-- The Tick: In the "The Tick vs. Filth" episode, Tick and Arthur are attacked by giant lobsters in the sewers and Sewer Urchin chases them off with melted butter and lemon.
+- The Tick: In "The Tick vs. Filth", Tick and Arthur are attacked by giant lobsters in the sewers and Sewer Urchin chases them off with melted butter and lemon.

 Tick: (Distressed) What happened?
 What was that?
 What is it with the lobsters?

 Tick: I thought there were alligators in the sewer!
 I mean, I was ready for alligators!

 Sewer Urchin: Ah, no. That's definitely a myth.
 We got lobsters.

 - The Transformers: One episode has a visit to NYC.
 While we don't see any actual sewer gators, the Autobots encounter a mechanical equivalent... created from Optimus Prime's body, no less.
 (He got better.)